chrisy/ptptest/README.md

 This is a simple tool to test some basic and common point-to-point network protocol techniques.
-Ostensibly this is to test the various ways that peers in a ptp mesh can discover and communicate with each other directly via their various and often broken home routers.
+Ostensibly this is to test the various ways that peers in a PTP mesh can discover and communicate with each other directly via their various and often broken home routers.